 The decompressed arc size for each stage and layer can be found here.

 The following section lists all the places that should be accessible in BiT but instead will crash:

 Other than that, every other area reachable knowing these limitations shouldn't crash Back in Time.

 Anywhere but on Skyloft (where dying always respawns you on layer 28 anyway), death can be used as a reload of the area, and can be useful combined with BiTMagic.
 When you die, the story flags read at the start of the death cutscene will be frozen and used to determine the layer of the area when you respawn.
 However if you select another file before pressing continue, the game will load the scene flags from that file instead.
 This desync of information is not exclusive to dying, but because dying reloads the area, it can be used to cause some environmental changes in Back in Time, that normally require a reload, using a file that is not saved in the same area.

 There exists a very strange trick with the Kikwi Elder in Faron BiT.
 If you enter Faron Woods with a file that has the slingshot, and if in the previous area (before entering the loading zone into Faron Woods) you did not have the slingshot loaded, a cutscene with the Kikwi Elder will be triggered.
-It will also be triggered if the file that enters Faron does not have the slingshot but you load it afterwards and then point the camera in the Kikwi Elder's direction.
+It will also be triggered if the file that enters Faron did not save Machi, but you load the story flag for having rescued Machi afterwards and then point the camera in the Kikwi Elder's direction.
 This cutscene will softlock if the layer is layer 2 or higher, making you lose control of Link and forcing you to restart.